Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 Here's a really naive idea: write down a list of all the possible states, and simulate applying Alice's requested operations to each of them.
 When Alice says to rotate a qubit around the X axis, go through every single entry in the list and apply that rotation around the X axis.
 When Alice says to measure a qubit, do the measurement on the real qubit then post-select every entry in the list to match the result.
-If the entries are ever all in basically the same spot, that's Alice's state.
+If the list entries are ever all in basically the same spot, that's Alice's state.

 Of course we can't actually list *all* the possible quantum states, since there's uncountably many of them.
 But we can cover the state space as densely as desired, so that the true state is at most $\epsilon$ away from one of the entries in the list.